 Potatoes Gratin prepared in the style of Michelin-starred chef Eduoard Loubet’s grandmother.

-THE LUBERON - After a blissful our next stop was the Luberon, where we met the Centre Pompidou Foundation travel program.
+THE LUBERON - After a blissful three days in Provence our next stop was the Luberon, where we met the Centre Pompidou Foundation travel program.
 The group is essentially an “American Friends” committee that helps build the collection of American art at the museum through purchases and gifts, building on the legacy of Dominique de Menil, who led the group for twenty years from 1977-1997.

 We checked into a charming hotel in Gordes after visiting the outdoor market in the town of Loumarin, and trying, without success, to have a grand aioli for lunch.
 The group was arriving from Paris the next morning, and we were to meet at the newly opened Château La Coste in Le Puy Saint Reparade, where architects Tadao Ando, Frank Gehry, and Jean Nouvel have constructed a winery and other buildings on the beautiful 250 hectare estate which is populated by artworks by Louise Bourgeois, Hiroshi Sugimoto, Sean Scully, and Andy Goldsworthy, to name a few.
 Alas, I thought we were going to the Château de Lacoste, a medieval castle in the nearby town of Lacoste, the former home of the Marquis de Sade – which is now owned by Pierre Cardin and is open to the public.
 So we were stranded there, without transportation (it was lunchtime in Provence after all, and not one taxi driver could be persuaded to help), for a torturous afternoon (pun intended).
 We finally caught up with the group for dinner at La Chabaude, the home of Scott Stover, the executive director of the Centre Pompidou Foundation, and his partner Philippe Cottet, a renowned landscape architect who has artfully developed a magnificent green garden for the estate.